young-sudo/MAssemble/README.md

 # htskit-mini

-**Algorithms for High-Throughput Sequencing Data - a lightweight implementation of a basic mapping and assembly algorithms from scratch in python**
+**Algorithms for High-Throughput Sequencing Data - a lightweight implementation of a basic mapping and assembly algorithms from scratch in Python**

 Younginn Park